-Net position are reported as restricted when constraints placed on net asset use are either externally restricted, imposed by creditors (such as through grantors, contributors or laws) or through constitutional provisions or enabling resolutions.
+Net position is reported as restricted when constraints placed on net asset use are either externally restricted, imposed by creditors (such as through grantors, contributors or laws) or through constitutional provisions or enabling resolutions.

-SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONT):
+SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Cont):

-B. Basis of Presentation (Cont.)
+Basis of Presentation (Cont.)